 Interconnection & Net Energy Metering

-Notice of Net Energy Metering (NEM) Closure
+Notice of Upcoming Net Energy Metering (NEM) Program Closure

 As a small investor owned utility (IOU), BVES is not subject to the same NEM requirements as California's largest IOUs.
 Accordingly, there is no requirement for BVES to continue NEM once the 5% cap is achieved.
 This is consistent with statutory and CPUC requirements.
 Also, the CPUC (and Legislature) have not provided clear direction for how BVES is to transition from its existing NEM program to any future program, should one be provided.

-LONG-TERM POST-NEM RENEWABLE DISTRIBUTED GENERATION PROGRAM
+PROPOSED LONG-TERM POST-NEM RENEWABLE DISTRIBUTED GENERATION PROGRAM

 A permanent post-NEM program for renewable distributed generation is under development.
-The permanent post-NEM program will have to be submitted to the CPUC by Application, which can be a lenghty process.
+The permanent post-NEM program will have to be submitted to the CPUC by Application, which can be a lengthy process.
 Once that program is approved by the CPUC, BVES can provide additional details about that program.
 Check back here periodically for the status and details of a long term post-NEM program for renewable distributed generation.

 CURRENT NEM CUSTOMERS